harsh-codess/pdf-retrieval-chatbot/README.md

-# RAG Q&A Conversation With PDF Chat History
+# RAG Q&A Conversation With PDF Chat Histor

 A powerful Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and have intelligent conversations with their content while maintaining chat history.